AVATOL/nematocyst/README.md

 ## Overview

-Usually the pipeline is along the lines of this:
+Usually the following is the pipeline:

-Input: Images, groundtruth, and training/validation/test splits
+Input: Images, groundtruth annotations, and training/validation/test splits

-1. (Preprocessing Modules) Extract features from images and put into format ready for the HCSearch program.
+1. (Preprocessing Modules) Extract features from images and put into format ready for the HC-Search program.
+2. (HC-Search Training) Run HC-Search to learn models.
+Sample usage: ./HCSearch INPUT_DIR OUTPUT_DIR TIMEBOUND --learn H --learn C
-2. (HC-Search Learning/Inference) Run HCSearch to learn model and perform inference.
-Sample usage: ./HCSearch INPUT_DIR OUTPUT_DIR TIMEBOUND --learn --infer
+3. (HC-Search Testing) Run HC-Search to perform inference.
+Sample usage: ./HCSearch INPUT_DIR OUTPUT_DIR TIMEBOUND --infer HC
-3. (Postprocessing Modules) Convert result files from HC-Search into format suitable for visualization, evaluation and further analysis.
+4. (Postprocessing Modules) Convert result files from HC-Search into format suitable for visualization, evaluation and further analysis.

 Output: Evaluation, visualization and analysis of inference on test images

+The next two sections explains how to get started.
+You can run the HCSearch application directly or use the API for your C++ programs.

-## Quick Demo
+## Quick Start (Application)

-If you are just interested in getting something running, then this is the section.
+ This section shows how to quickly get started if you just want to use the binary executable and not the API.
+This is useful if you only need to use the built-in search spaces and search procedures.
+This section will walk through a sample scenario.
+Let `$ROOT` denote the root directory containing `src`.
 Please first read the Installation Instructions section.

 ### Setup Images, Groundtruth and Train/Validation/Test Splits